maesin/android-browsing/README.md

 # android-browsing
 1. Open in browser (use Intent.ACTION_VIEW)
-2. Open in app (use Chrome Custom Tabs)
+2. Open in Chrome Custom Tabs
+3. Open in WebView